r96ahularya/DigitalSignangeDevice/README.md

 2. Running the application
 Since the device is successfully registered with the server, the application will fetch a playlist which is configured in DB for this device.
 The playlist json is then iterated based on the screen co-ordinate(top left, bottom right etc).
 The json holds a list of templates which together is known as a playlist (json).
 These templates hold a templateId for which they are packed (processed and displayed).
 Now as per the playlist the application starts displaying the content whose information is sent in received from the json in populatePlayList() in utils.py.

+This application uses tkinter for serving the purpose of GUI as python with tkinter outputs the fastest and easiest way to create the GUI applications.

 Sample Jsons can be taken from constants.py

 ## Pre-requisites for running the appliaction